 Coring and excavation at Smith Creek have shown that the landscape was heavily utilized, both on and off the mounds.
 Our excavations in Mound A revealed at least two mound construction episodes dating to the Anna phase.
 Due to the small size of our excavation and its location on the toe of the mound, we are certain that many earlier fill episodes and mound surfaces will be encountered should additional excavations be conducted.
-Midden deposits on the mound surface encountered in TU-1 and coring on the eastern mound slope suggest that flank middens associated with activities on the mound summit are present in Mound A. Excavations targeting these deposits would provide a more complete constructional history of Mound A, a more accurate date for the beginning of mound construction, and data on mound summit use.
+Midden deposits on the mound surface encountered in Mound A. Coring on the eastern mound slope suggest that flank middens associated with activities on the mound summit are present.
+Excavations targeting these deposits would provide a more complete constructional history of Mound A, a more accurate date for the beginning of mound construction, and data on mound summit use.
 Mound B was not targeted during this season, but prior excavations ascertained that it was a burial mound.
-The Phase 3 report on Smith Creek will look at the collections and written records from these prior excavations.
+Lack of detailed records from these excavations preclude us from confidently dating the construction of the mound, however Sibley's collections overall suggest that the excavated portion of Mound C was constructed relatively late in the site's occupational history.
 Like the burial mound at Feltus, a nearby Coles Creek site, Mound B is surrounded by a constructed ditch and may also have a constructed platform extending towards the plaza.
 Our excavations in Mound C revealed at least three mound construction episodes, though it is likely that there are additional fill episodes and mound surfaces both above and below the limits of our excavation.
 Ceramic materials suggest that mound construction took place during the Balmoral phase, though it may have begun much earlier.
 Again, features and trash deposits on the mound surfaces suggest that further excavation could reveal patterns of summit use.
 Coring and excavation in the plaza revealed a massive deposit of sediment and cultural material throughout the eastern plaza.
 Though the stratigraphy does not show obvious breaks in deposition, the ceramics from this fill suggest that it accumulated over a long period of time, likely during the Ballina, Balmoral, Gordon, and Anna phases.
 Further excavation in this deposit could determine whether this is constructional fill that was deposited quickly or a gradual accumulation of midden, and also help to develop a site-specific ceramic chronology.
 In addition to the areas that we excavated, we know that the midden in the southern plaza remains intact.
 Future excavations in this area may help to determine if this deposition pre- or post-dates the construction of the mounds and if Smith Creek shows the typical Baytown and Coles Creek pattern of a pre-mound ring of midden surrounding the plaza.